 Here are the best Moscow mule mugs available.

-Best Overall: Advanced Mixology Mule Science Moscow Mule Copper Mugs
+Best Overall: Advanced Mixology Mule Science Moscow Mule Mugs Set of 4

 Crafted by hand

 Includes straws, coasters, and shot glasses

 What do buyers say?
 82% of 5,600+ Amazon reviewers rated this product 4 stars or above.

 One of the most authentic Moscow mule mugs available is Advanced Mixology's Moscow Mule Copper Mugs Set, which includes everything you need to craft excellent cocktails: four hammered mugs, a matching hammered copper shot glass for measuring, four copper straws that double as stir sticks, and four wooden coasters.

 The mugs hold a generous 16 ounces—more than enough room for a double Moscow mule if you so please—and each is crafted from 100 percent food-grade copper that's heated, tempered, formed, hammered, and polished by hand, and then finished with a tarnish-resistant coating on both the inside and outside.
 Hand wash the mugs to protect the finish.
 In general, copper cups like these will begin to tarnish over time.
 That said, it’s easy to buff them up at home with a little bit of metal polish.

 Price at time of publish: $45 for copper

 Capacity: 16 ounces | Material: 100 percent copper | Glasses Included: 4

 Runner-Up, Best Overall: Cocktail Kingdom Engraved Moscow Mule Mug